 Although the tropical climate and fresh sea air might lull you into letting your guard down, don’t become so distracted by Okinawa’s atmosphere that you fail to protect yourself and others.
-Continue to wear a mask indoors and in the close presence of others, especially service workers.
+Please follow the preventive measures and mask-wearing guidelines by wearing a mask indoors in crowded areas and while in the close presence of others, especially service workers.
 But take advantage of the warm weather to eat outdoors at restaurants with an outdoor seating area or perhaps enjoy the sunset from a beachside park, using the growing options of take-out at Okinawa’s restaurants.

 Enjoy Okinawa’s wonderful climate by walking or using a bicycle to get around the islands.
 Bicycle shares and rental shops are plentiful in Okinawa, and even electric-assisted bikes are available.

-Shops and restaurants that have demonstrated compliance with the prefecture’s anti-coronavirus safety measures will prominently display a lion-like shisa sticker.
+Shops and restaurants that have demonstrated compliance with the prefecture’s anti-coronavirus safety measures will prominently display a green sticker.
 Visit these establishments with peace of mind.

 The great outdoors